 Inks tested: deAtramentis Documental Urban Sienna, Diamine Forever Blue Indigo, Diamine Aurora Borealis, Diamine Writer’s Blood, Platinum Carbon Black, Pelikan Brilliant Bronze, Private Reserve Pine Green.

-Test 2: Line Fidelity—Line Fidelity Shootout: Extra-Fine Nibs on Delphina, Iroful & Tomoe River
+Test 2: Line Fidelity— Extra-Fine Nibs on Delphina, Iroful & Tomoe River Will Give You Crisp Lines

 Line fidelity was sharpest on Tomoe River, Delphina, and Corona, with minimal blooming—ideal for journalers who want clean, precise lines without ink spreading.
 (If you are an extra fine king or queen, you’ll want to opt for Tomoe River Paper, Delphina, or Corona).

 If line fidelity is important to you, opt for Tomoe River Paper or Delphina.
 If you live in the South (I’m looking at you, fellow Oklahomans), don’t always have dry hands, or just really need inks to stay put, Delphina is your Queen of Papers.
-It is one of the only noncoated papers I’ve found that doesn’t feather or bloom.
-If your priority instead is vibrant colors with no bleed-through, opt for Cosmo Air Light or Iroful.
+It is one of the only papers I’ve found that doesn’t feather or bloom despite many tests.
+Cosmo Air Light is also feather-proof, but blooms significantly.

 Disclaimer: Owl Paper sells Tomoe River, Delphina, and Cosmo Air Light papers.
 All tests use identical methods (same pens, inks, dry times, and pressure).
 Observations are based on these specific samples—results can vary with different ink batches, nibs, humidity, or writing technique.